kateharborne/SimSpin/installation.markdown

 # Installing SimSpin
 {: .no_toc }

-SimSpin is an open source R-package, registered with the Astrophysics Source Code Library, DOI: [1903.006](https://ascl.net/1903.006).
-This package has been built and tested on OSX and Linux operating systems using [R-CMD-check](https://github.com/kateharborne/SimSpin/actions/workflows/r.yml) and should install simply from within R using the instructions in [Installing SimSpin](#installing-simspin).

 Here, we explain how to install SimSpin on your machine, listing specific instructions for both MacOSX and Linux.
 {: .fs-5 .fw-300 }